Transmission and substation upgrades in Wichita's Midtown and Riverside neighborhoods

 The cost of constructing underground transmission lines generally is about eight times more than overhead.
 While specific costs haven’t yet been calculated, early estimates place the 17th Street-Riverside project at about $6 million.
 That puts the general estimate for underground lines at nearly $50 million.
 Costs could go higher given the constraints of the neighborhood.
 As we work to maintain affordable electricity rates, we must take this into consideration as those costs are included in the rates all customers pay for their service.

-Even if a short section of transmission line could be buried, overhead-to-underground transition structures, or risers, shown in picture two below, would be required on both ends of the undergrounded section to house the line’s conductor.
+Even if a short section of transmission line could be buried, overhead-to-underground transition structures, or risers, would be required on both ends of the undergrounded section to house the line’s conductor.
 These structures must be self-supporting, so they would be large steel poles on concrete foundations.
 Our goal is to use wood poles where possible for these projects.

 Why does Evergy use steel poles?

 Steel poles are more reliable and resilient than wood poles in the harsh weather conditions our communities can face.
+The poles are engineered to withstand approximately 100 MPH wind.
 Steel poles can also make for an overall smaller footprint than lattice structure or poles that require guywires for support.

 Who will benefit from the project?